DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/35 Group Data.md

 Grid records can be grouped by single or multiple columns.
 To group records, users should drag and drop column headers onto the [groupPanel](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/).
 Enable the **groupPanel**.[visible](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/#visible) property to display this UI element.

-To group data in code, specify a column's [groupIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex) option.
+To group data in code, specify a column's [groupIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex) property.
 In this tutorial, the **groupIndex** is specified for the `Country` column:

 ---
 ##### jQuery